jwdevantier/gcgen/docs/index.rst

-Codegen Documentation
+gcgen Documentation
 ===================================
-Codegen aims to provide a minimal, yet useful tool to aid with code generation, predominantly by allowing you to weave snippets of generated code in among otherwise hand-written code, though generating entire files from scratch is also supported.
+gcgen aims to provide a minimal, yet useful tool to aid with code generation, predominantly by allowing you to weave snippets of generated code in among otherwise hand-written code, though generating entire files from scratch is also supported.

-Codegen is written for ease of use, thus it:
+gcgen is written for ease of use, thus it:

 * Enables active code-generation
 * Allows generated code to be mixed in among hand-written code